Asfand038/vehicle-detection-IOT/README.md

 * [svm_pipeline.py](svm_pipeline.py) is the car detection pipeline with SVM
 * [yolo_pipeline.py](yolo_pipeline.py) is the car detection pipeline with a deep net [YOLO (You Only Look Once)](https://arxiv.org/pdf/1506.02640.pdf)
 * [visualization.py](visualizations.py) is the function for adding visalization

----
-Others are the same as in the repository of [Lane Departure Warning System](https://github.com/JunshengFu/autonomous-driving-lane-departure-warning):
 * [calibration.py](calibration.py) contains the script to calibrate camera and save the calibration results
 * [lane.py](model.h5) contains the lane class
 * [examples](examples) folder contains the sample images and videos